Explore Namibia 2019

 We will see some of the most incredible locations a photographer could hope to visit.
 We’ll journey in air conditioned 4×4 SUVs, share the driving and will be no more than 4 to a car.
 Some days require several hours of driving to get to our next destination but we will break up the journeys with stops wherever we see a photographic opportunity, or are in need of a ‘comfort break’.

-Accommodation is mostly excellent quality with one or two more ‘rustic’ nights.
-Costs have been calculated for single rooms, but if we are fully booked there will be 2 nights where some of you are required to share a twin room due to lack of alternative accommodation.
-If you are prepared to share for the whole trip, please let us know and we will do our best to pair you up with somebody of the same gender and calculate a slightly lower revised cost for you both.
+Accommodation is mostly excellent quality with one ‘quirky’ night in an igloo!
+If you are travelling alone but would like to share a twin room for the whole trip in order to receive the double occupancy rate, please let us know and we will do our best to pair you up with somebody of the same gender.

 Who Will Enjoy This Tour?

 Anyone who relishes a bit of adventure and who isn’t upset if things change or are different due to circumstances out of our control.
 A tyre may burst and need changing, the wild animals and birds may have wandered away out of sight, or the clouds might hide the stars, but if you’re able to shrug your shoulders and accept that ’TIA’ (This Is Africa) you’ll love this trip!Amazing things happen when extensive preparation meets fabulous opportunities.

 Do I need to be an expert photographer?

 This adventure is open to anyone – photographer or not, but you’ll get the most out of it if you enjoy being behind a camera because this is a photographer’s paradise.
 If you have no idea what those settings on your camera actually do, or are lacking in confidence, Julie will be more than happy to teach and continually guide you as you take your camera off ‘auto’ and start to take full control.
 This new found freedom will enable you to make creative choices.